openquantumhardware/qick/quick_start/README.md

 </p>

-## Assembling and powering on your RFSoC board
+## Assemble and power on your RFSoC board

 * For the ZCU216 and ZCU111, assemble the board with daughterboard(s).
 The 4 mm hex wrench is used to tighten the jackscrew nuts under the frontend board screws, then the screwdriver is used to screw down the board.
 For both the frontend board and the ZCU216's CLK-104 board, be careful to align the high-density connector before screwing down the board.
 You may find these resources useful in addition to the kit documentation:
   * For the ZCU216 board, the basic assembly section of this webpage: https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/246153525/RF+DC+Evaluation+Tool+for+ZCU216+board+-+Quick+start.